 But, before you get started, if you want to distress a piece that has primer underneath, you need to make sure that the primer and the paint on top aren’t high contrast with each other.
-In other words if you have a piece that’s painted black and you used white or even light gray primer, you should think twice before you distress.
+In other words, if you have a piece that’s painted black and you used white primer, you should think twice before you distress.

 Because the sandpaper has to cut through the primer BEFORE it gets to the wood finish underneath, there will be areas where snippets of the primer will be exposed (and nothing you can do about it…) The same applies if you are painting over a previously painted underneath.
 The above piece had gray primer and the layered look is on purpose.